masalinas/demokratio/README.md

 ```

 # configure emulator
-You must configure screen lock pattern and then add a fingerprint (Finger 1) using the emulator extend controls
+You must configure Screen Lock pattern and then add a Fingerprint using for example (Finger 1) from emulator extend controls

 Security configurations